mecc-monash/rbc/sensing_tutorial.md

 S2  | Pin 6      | Used to select which filter we apply.
 These two pin logic control which colour sensor light intensity is to be measured |
 S3  | Pin 7      | Used to select which filter we apply |

+The sensor consists of 4 LEDs as a light source and an 8x8 array of photodiodes, with different colour filters attached to them (red, green, blue or clear).

-From the table below, it can be seen that by using control pins S2 and S3 we can choose which photobodies to read from.
+From the table below, it can be seen that by using control pins S2 and S3 we can choose which photodiodes to read from.
 For example, if I want to read from the red photodiode, I would set S2 and S3 LOW (0V on those pins).

 S2  |  S3 | Photodiode Type   |
 --- | --- | ----------------- |